RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

     sonarqube.org/project-key: punkle_test-react-app
 ```

-## Configure the Sonarcloud API token in Roadie secrets
+## Configure the SonarCloud API token in Roadie secrets

 1. First generate a new token in the Sonarcloud dashboard
 Click on your profile in the top right of the application, click My Account.
 Then click Security.
 Enter a token name and click "Generate Token".
 Copy the token value.